zunwang0513/EPI_Project-Covid19-Death-and-NPI/README.md

 Cases were chosen where for both states all border counties are under the same covid policy(for example: state1: all border counties have masking mandates; state2: all border counties does not have masking mandate).

-Input files: Policies.csv, county_adjacency.csv
+Input files: refer to Data Description section

+(1) Policies.csv

+(2) county_adjacency.csv

+Output file:

-Output file: mask_test.csv, which will be used as input for 'NPI_death.ipynb'
+Files will be used as input for 'NPI_death.ipynb':

+(1) 'mask.csv': counties to test based on whether they adopted public maskingmandates

+(2) 'sah_applied_or_not.csv': counties to test based on whether they adopted any SAH orders

+(3) 'sah_mandatory_or_not.csv': counties to test based on whether they adopted any mandatory SAH orders

 ## (2) Statistical Testing
 The pipeline is called 'NPI_death.ipynb'.
 To run the pipeline, either open it on google colab or in local jupyter notebook.
 Upload the corresponding files and the pipeline is ready to run.